cgallimore25/GA-aquarium-whale-sharks/morphometrics/ReadME.txt

 Running the 'Whale_shark_morphometrics.m' script reproduces the results from Figures 1a-b and Figure S2 using the data supplied in the excel spreadsheet 'WS_Morphometrics_all.xlsx'.

+This script uses 3 functions to reproduce the results:
+1) 'max_normall.m'
+2) 'spider_plot_class.m'
+3) 'distinguishable_colors.m'

+All rights to the 'spider_plot_class.m' function go to Moses Yoo (https://github.com/NewGuy012/spider_plot)

-All rights to the 'distinguishable_colors.m' function go to Timothy E. Holy (Copyright 2010-2011)
+All rights to the 'distinguishable_colors.m' function go to Timothy E. Holy (Copyright 2010-2011; https://www.mathworks.com/matlabcentral/fileexchange/29702-generate-maximally-perceptually-distinct-colors)